CDCgov/el_gato/docs/approach.md

 ## Reads

 When processing reads, identification of both *mompS* and *neuA*/*neuAh* requires additional analyses (described below).
 The five more straightforward loci (*flaA*, *pilE*, *asd*, *mip*, and *proA*) are processed by mapping the reads to reference loci from [*L. pneumophila* strain Paris](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000048645.1/) and identifying the consensus sequence.
-Then, all alleles are determined using BLAST against the SBT allele database.
+Then, all alleles are determined using BLAST against the [SBT allele database](https://github.com/CDCgov/el_gato/tree/main/el_gato/db).

 A couple of quality control steps are applied when processing the reads:

-   1. **[Base quality:](https://en.wikipedia.org/wiki/Phred_quality_score)** Any bases with quality scores below 20 are not included when calculating coverage for each position or identifying alternate base calls.
+   1. **[Base quality:](https://en.wikipedia.org/wiki/Phred_quality_score)** Any bases with quality scores below 20 are not included when calculating coverage for each position or identifying base calls.

    2. **[Sequence Coverage:](https://en.wikipedia.org/wiki/Coverage_(genetics))** After excluding low-quality bases, if the generated consensus sequence does not cover 100% of the locus (>= 99% for *neuA*/*neuAh* - see below) at every position, then no attempt to identify the allele is made, and a "-" will be reported.
 A